ldproxy/editor/docs/vscode.md

 When you open the [command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) and start typing `ldproxy`, the command `ldproxy: Create new entities` should appear at the top.
 Upon selecting, the graphical wizard will open in a new tab.

 It allows you to automatically generate provider and service configurations from _PostgreSQL/PostGIS_, _GeoPackage_ and _WFS_ data sources.

-> [!NOTE]
-> When trying to access a _PostgreSQL_ database on the same host where the docker container is runnning, you have to use `host.docker.internal` instead of `localhost`.

 ![](screenshot.png)